 - ‘Helpers’ at Ann Arbor’s HomeGrown Festival (the most fun of all!)

-Please contact us if you are interested in helping at our farm or if your community group would like a tour (we hosted the Ypsilanti Garden Club in July 2012).
-We’ll do our best to accommodate you or your group.
+If your community group would like a tour (we hosted the Ypsilanti Garden Club in July 2012), we’ll do our best to accommodate your group.
 However, please understand (1) that our market days and/or family obligations will always be our first priority and (2) we cannot control the weather.

 “Thank you, Diana, for hosting me for two unforgettable weeks during my dietetic internship at Western Michigan University.” ~ Katelyn Dinkgrave, RD